reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 - `NAME_OF_PROJECT_TO_START` - This is the name of the CodeBuild project itself, maybe `SpaDeployAutomationEnvironment` or similar.

+### Allow the Lambda function to start DevOps automation

 The function also needs some permissions to proceed.
 From the tab `Configuration`, click on `Permissions` on the left panel.
 Then click on the Role name that has been created by Lambda, e.g., `Spa-OnCodeCommitUpdate-role-ptha9kr0` or similar.
 Click on `Add permissions` then on `Attach policies`.
 In the next panel check the policy that you have created previously, e.g., `Spa-OnCodeCommitUpdate`.
 At the bottom of the page, click on button `Add permissions`.

+### Allow CodeCommit to invoke the Lambda function

 We also add a resource policy so that CodeCommit is entitled to invoke the Lambda function:
 - In the `Configuration` tab of the Lambda function, select `Permissions`on the left panel.